Herschel Silverman: Biography

 Born in New York, Silverman was raised in California until he was orphaned at age seven, when he was sent to Jersey City to live with his aunt and grandmother.
 He served in World War II as a cook and in the Korean War in 1952.

 Until its closure in 1986, Silverman ran a Bayonne, New Jersey, candy store, called Hersch's Beehive, to provide for his family, while writing hundreds of (published) Beat poems.
 He also painted and printed poetry chapbooks and pamphlets on the side.

 In May 2017 the Township of Bayonne named the corner of Avenue A and 29th street Hersch's BeeHive Way commemorating the legendary BeeHive Candy Store.

 Silverman continued to read and write new poetry well into his eighties.
 He was well known in the New York City Beat scene and was a regular at the Bowery Poetry Club and other various Beat venues.

 Personal life

 Silverman married Laura Frances Rothschild in 1945.
 They had two children, Elaine and Jack.
 Laura died on March 6, 1988, aged 60.
 Silverman died on September 19, 2015, aged 89.
-They are survived by their children, three grandchildren and four great-grandchildren.
+They are survived by their children, three grandchildren and six great-grandchildren.